 Monday to Friday: 9am to 5pm

-DATA PROTECTION PRINCIPLES: The guide explains the 8 principles of the Data Protection Act 1998 section c 29.
+The guide explains the principles of the Data Protection Act 2018 citation c 12.
 The Act of Parliament protects personal data stored in paper filing systems and on computers.

-Citizenship Rules and Citizens Advice for Living Life in the United Kingdom
+Citizenship Rules: Citizens Advice for Living Life in United Kingdom